gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the past, the only way to ensure that Gradle ran one task after another was to add a dependency between those tasks.
 So if `Task A` must always run before `Task B`, you would say that `B.dependsOn(A)`.
 This has the added effect of forcing `Task A` to always run if `Task B` is executed.

 In some cases, `dependsOn` is not the correct semantics.
+A simple example is "clean" must always run before "build", but you don't always want to run "clean" whenever you run "build".
+For this use case Gradle now has "task ordering" rules, the first of which is `Task.mustRunAfter`.
+This rule does not change which tasks will be executed, but it does influence the order in which they will be executed.

+    task clean { ... }
+    task build { ... }

+    build.mustRunAfter clean

+In this example you can still execute `gradle clean` and `gradle build` independently, but running `gradle build clean` will cause 'clean' to be executed before 'build'.

-Let's say that you have a test-aggregation task that consumes the outputs of all of the test tasks.
+Another example is a test-aggregation task that consumes the outputs of all of the test tasks.
 You want this aggregation task to run _after_ all test tasks, but you do not necessarily want to force all test tasks to run.
-For this purpose, Gradle is introducing "task ordering" rules, the first of which is `Task.mustRunAfter`.
-This rule does not change which tasks will be executed, but it does influence the order in which they will be executed.

     task runUnitTests(type: Test) { ... }
     task runIntegTests(type: Test) { ... }